Kristina01111000/Drws_site/README.md

 - Link 30 day challenge instead of four element scorecard
 - THINK ABOUT 4 corners page, is it necessary ? maybe remove pictures, put the topics in the monthly topics section?

-- double check videso is lessons
+- double check videso in lessons
-- text for lessons? from the promo page? -> in my email, a lot of changes
+- text for lessons maybe? side pages? from the promo page?
-- clean up the promo page when this part is done

 - go section by section to change it,
 - change the outdoor, nutrition, + other 2 pages first
-- top of promo page done
+- top of promo page done -> from email
+- clean up the promo page when this part is done